|

 have lowered a flashing neon sign onto the stage that read “fuck off I’m

 Elton John’ but we wouldn’t have him any other way.
+Sadly this

 delightful camp frippery dissolves as soon as the knuckles are cracked